Macron bemoans nonsense innovation, takes aim at Chinese and U.S. tech bonanza

 French startups raised a record 5.4 billion euros in 2020, up 7% from a year earlier, according to EY.

-None of the biggest global digital companies are European, however, and some market debuts of highly anticipated IPOs, like that of French digital music company Believe (BLV.PA), were disappointing. read more ($1 = 0.8329 euro)
+None of the biggest global digital companies are European, however, and some market debuts of highly anticipated IPOs, like that of French digital music company Believe, were disappointing. ($1 = 0.8329 euro)

 Our Standards: The Thomson Reuters Trust Principles.